 The Botanicus dress, designed by Elli-Nicole, was inspired by the natural landscape which we felt was perfect for this romantic shoot and venue.
 Elli-Nicole says,

 “The dress is a mermaid silhouette that artfully combines two different types of laces which gives an organic foliage effect.
 The base is a deep oyster, which displays the lace beautifully and compliments the natural surroundings.”

 With a prominent floral focus, our asymmetrical arrangements drew on the bounty of figs, blackberries, peaches and pomegranates which invoked a truly romantic feel.
 This year, we will see florals moving away from structured designs towards fully bespoke designs that are unpacked, unstructured, and possess natural fragrance.
 We will see a move towards warm soft tones, juxtaposed by an injection of rich, bold colours.

 Our table styling remained simple yet elegant.
 Mixing antiques with modern elements gave a sophisticated look to the table.
-Together with the natural wooden table top, loose style florals as our centrepieces, and tapered candle sticks to balance the fine dining style with the relaxed setting of the venue, we achieved our perfectly-imperfect masterpiece!
+Together with the natural wooden table top, loose style florals as our centerpieces, and tapered candles to balance the fine dining style with the relaxed setting of the venue, we achieved our perfectly-imperfect masterpiece!